MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/native-objects-in-javascript-extensions-type-objects.md

 ## Code Example

 For a code example, see the ImageInfo.js script.
-For more information on cod samples, see [JavaScript Debugger Example Scripts](javascript-debugger-example-scripts.md).
+For more information on code samples, see [JavaScript Debugger Example Scripts](javascript-debugger-example-scripts.md).

 ```javascript
 // fieldType references basic types that should be present in **ANY** symbolic information.